Mom and her two kids sitting together in living room on their devices

 As a general guide:

-Higher speeds can feel nice, but they’re usually about convenience rather than necessity.
+Higher speeds can feel convenient, but they’re usually about extra headroom, not basic functionality.

 Common Household Scenarios